Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-Nuget-Packages.md

 # How to install nuget packages(Entity Framework Core)

-Nuget packages can be installed through -->VSCode-->View --> Command Palette
+Nuget packages can be installed through -->VSCode-->View --> Command Palette if --> Nuget Package Manager extension was installed on VS Code.

 - write in the Palette --> Nuget Package, click it and then write your Nuget package name to download